 It’s absurd to look for approval from critics whose aesthetics don’t necessarily mirror mine.
 And yet, I’m elated each time I receive an email like this.
 It doesn’t occur frequently – my submission approval rating is a paltry 20%, but gradually rising.
 I don’t celebrate these minor victories with my inner circle – they don’t understand.
 Only other struggling food bloggers can empathize.
-My sister, after I shared a recent internet acknowledgment, attempted to “improve” my photo by re-cropping with even realizing it, or maybe she did.
+My sister, after I shared a recent internet acknowledgment, attempted to “improve” my photo by re-cropping without even realizing it, or maybe she did.

 I repeat the “Man in the arena” speech by Roosevelt like a mantra.